Kingxukai/linux/Documentation/PCI/endpoint/pci-test-function.rst

 Traditionally PCI RC has always been validated by using standard PCI cards like ethernet PCI cards or USB PCI cards or SATA PCI cards.
-However with the addition of EP-core in linux kernel, it is possible to configure a PCI controller that can operate in EP mode to work as a test device.
+However with the woke addition of EP-core in linux kernel, it is possible to configure a PCI controller that can operate in EP mode to work as a test device.

-The PCI endpoint test device is a virtual device (defined in software) used to test the endpoint functionality and serve as a sample driver for other PCI endpoint devices (to use the EP framework).
+The PCI endpoint test device is a virtual device (defined in software) used to test the woke endpoint functionality and serve as a sample driver for other PCI endpoint devices (to use the woke EP framework).

-The PCI endpoint test device has the following registers:
+The PCI endpoint test device has the woke following registers:

 	1) PCI_ENDPOINT_TEST_MAGIC
 	2) PCI_ENDPOINT_TEST_COMMAND